noralschimpf/Weather-Preprocessing/README.md

 * At current, Weather cubes are extracted based on the sorted track point files.
 Once all Track point files for a batch have been sorted, `Weather_Cubes.py` will generate a netCDF file containing the EchoTop data relevant to each flight.
 # Project Parameters
 All Project parameters are located in `Global_Tools.py`
-* LAT_ORIGIN, LON_ORIGIN: the reference coordinates used by EchoTop databases.
+* `LAT_ORIGIN`, `LON_ORIGIN`: the reference coordinates used by EchoTop databases.
-* R_EARTH: The Earth's radius, in Kilometers, used to map relative data to latitude and longitude coordinates.
+* `R_EARTH`: The Earth's radius, in Kilometers, used to map relative data to latitude and longitude coordinates.
 Currently specified for EchoTop data.
-* LOOKAHEAD_SECONDS: Number of seconds to extract weather cubes in advance of.
-Approximated as 200 seconds, in order to accommodate real-time predictions future deep-learning networks. **Currently not in use.**
+* `LOOKAHEAD_SECONDS`: Number of seconds to extract weather cubes in advance of. **must be a list**. specifying 0 will read EchoTop reported data.
+Any non-zero value will read from EchoTop forecasts at the expected times for the flight.
-* TARGET_SAMPLE_SIZE: Ideal number of entries per flight file.
+* `TARGET_SAMPLE_SIZE`: Ideal number of entries per flight file.
 This number is targetted when downsampling track points or interpolating flight plans.
 Current value is 500, roughly a quarter the number of entries in a flight from JFK to LAX.
-* FIGURE_FORMAT: When validation-figures are generated, this specifies the format to save each as.
+* `FIGURE_FORMAT`: When validation-figures are generated, this specifies the format to save each as.
 Currently specified as PNG.
+* `PROCESS_MAX`: maximum number of process generated to batch preprocessing.
+This will more likely be memory-constrained than CPU-constrained.
+  * Tested for 1 process with default PyCharm heap (4GB).
+  * Tested for 4 processes with 10Gb heap.

 # Future Work
 ## NDFD Data